What is Amazon Echo?

 Though unlike Dot, you don’t require to connect it to an outside speaker.
 The Echo comes with 2.5-inch woofer and 2-inch tweeter to deliver its sound.
 All you need to do is plug it into a power outlet and connect to Wi-Fi when you are ready to do.
 Amazon Echo is the best choice for those who want both, a centralized smart home controller and a speaker in a single unit.
 Although it is the most expensive among all three Alexa equipped products, however, it does not require any additional purchases.
 You can place it anywhere in your home and start using it right away; it will become a significant part of your daily routine in a very short while.

-Amazon Tap has almost all of the same features that the Echo offers, with the cheery on to the top – an additional benefit of portability.
-The battery pack pushes up to nine hours of playback while the Tap is rechargeable it comes with a wireless charging cradle, making it handy.
-Since it is battery supported, it isn’t always awaiting your command — as the name explains it all — you’ll need to tap Alexa in order to activate it.
+Sonos one(Gen 2) has almost all of the same features that the Echo offers, but it is not a portable and Bluetooth speaker.
+The battery pack pushes up to nine hours of playback while the SonosOne is rechargeable, making it handy.
+Since it is battery-supported, it isn’t always awaiting your command.
+You can control it with Alexa, Sonos app, and Apple Airplay 2 in order to activate it.
+You can place it in washrooms as it is humidity resistant

-Amazon Tap is an Alexa enabled and portable Bluetooth speaker.
-Though the Echo Dot may work across rooms, the Tap is known for its ability to work almost everywhere.
-Like the Dot, even Tap can deliver news, order food, provide weather reports and more while it is being connected to Wi-Fi.
-It can stream and play music from various services including Prime Music, Spotify, and iHeart Radio via Wi-F. Also, it can play music from your phones or tab via Bluetooth.
-The Tap is not hands-free.
-You need to press a microphone button on the front of the speaker to speak to Alexa.
+Sonos One is an Alexa-enabled speaker.
+Though the Echo Dot may work across rooms, the Sonos One is known for its ability to work almost everywhere.
+Like the Dot, even it can deliver news, order food, provide weather reports, and more while it is being connected to Wi-Fi.
+It can stream and play music from various services including Prime Music, Spotify, and iHeart Radio via Wi-F. Also, it can play music from your phones or tab via the AirPlay 2 or Sonos app.
+The Sonos One is completely hands-free.

-The tap features dual stereo speakers for omnidirectional audio, which frankly are quite powerful for their size.
-The Tap is a perfect choice for those who are looking for voice-activated functionality outside their homes.
-It is the most mobile of the Alexa enabled speakers and has great hours of battery life.
-You may also purchase slings for the device at $19.99 on Amazon to make it easy to transport.
+The SonosOne features dual stereo speakers for omnidirectional audio, which frankly are quite powerful for their size.
+It is the most mobile of the Alexa-enabled speakers and has great hours of battery life.
+You may also purchase the device at $197.99 on Amazon.
 However, you will need Wi-Fi access to use its many features.

 The Amazon Echo Dot offers many of the Amazon Echo’s desirable features in a very affordable package.
 It features a small built-in speaker, offering you an amazing audio quality by pairing it with another speaker, but when it doesn’t, the Dot works as a voice-controlled computer.
 You may use it to stream music, web searches, regulate calendars and apps such as Uber, order food and control smart home appliances like thermostats, lights, and much more.